 - Promotion of SubSift Services at national events and by direct communication with relevant organisations, such as the National Centre for Text Mining (Nactem).

-The SubSift Services project is being undertaken by the Web Futures group at the Institute for Learning and Research Technology in collaboration with the Machine Learning and Biological Computation group at the Department of Computer Science, University of Bristol.
+The SubSift Services project is being undertaken by the Institute for Learning and Research Technology in collaboration with the Machine Learning and Biological Computation group at the Department of Computer Science, University of Bristol.
 The project will run from June-November 2009.

 Update: The project is now running through to January 2010.